Regularizing Attention Networks for Anomaly Detection in Visual Question Answering: Definition of Anomalies in VQA

 \subsubsection{Task 5: Undefined Answer}

 Task 5 detects the fifth type of anomalies where each sample has an undefined answer, which is not among the answer candidates of a VQA model and is from $p(\mathbf{a}_\text{out}|\mathbf{v}_\text{in},\mathbf{q}_\text{in})$.
 Considering VQA as a prediction task, answer candidates are predefined, and some answers that rarely appear in training data are excluded from answer candidates to improve training efficiency and accuracy \cite{anderson2018bottom}.
 Thus, the unanswerability of samples with an undefined answer results not from any abnormality of the input pairs, but from the limited predefined answer candidates.
 The main reasons for rare answers are ambiguous questions, synonyms, and granularity of answers \cite{bhattacharya2019does}, reading numbers or texts.
 For example, in Fig.~\ref{fig:task_summary}, the correct answer is ``reduce speed,'' but that answer is not defined in the VQA model because of its rare occurrence.
-We include more examples with undefined answers in Appendix.